Updated: Nov 7, 2019

 Goal setting helps you maintain a sense of direction and focus.
 But don’t overdo it!
 You don’t need very many goals.
 Between 5 and 10 should be quite enough.
 Any more will most likely confuse you, instead of helping.

 TaskAngel will help you set your goals and achieve them.
-Please let us know how you get on – leave a comment on this page.
+Please let us know how you get on – leave a comment.